Surf Forecasts:

 Table - best surf conditions forecast for Takanabe over the next 16 days.

 Alright folks, Rusty here.
-It’s been a quiet start but things are about to get interesting.
-Let’s run through what’s on offer for Takanabe over the next couple of weeks.
+Let’s have a look at what’s cookin' for Takanabe over the next couple of weeks.

 Rusty.